Godkayaki/Godkayaki/README.md

 ```
 Hey ~

-Currently working as an App developer and Sysadmin.
+Currently working as an App developer in Spain
 Also developing my own aplications mainly using Python and Java.
 ```
 <!--